LawanGoud/Python-/README.md

 ## Greater than 70

 Write a program that reads a number and checks if the given number is greater than 70.

+## Greatest among two numbers

+Write a program that reads two numbers and checks if the first number is greater than the second number.